-Sunbathing crocodiles lurk on the shores, and elegant flamingos hang out in the uninhabited mangrove forest on Isla Holbox.
+Sunbathing Holbox crocodiles lurk on the shores, and elegant flamingos hang out in the uninhabited mangrove forest on Holbox.

 Swim with whale sharks

-Everyone makes a beeline to Roots Pizzas to bite into their lobster speciality in a fairy-lit outdoor garden.
-Park yourself on a wooden stump and enjoy the busy atmosphere, or else you’ll find lobster pizzas in numerous, less busy, restaurants.
+Everyone makes a beeline to Roots Pizzas to bite into their lobster specialty in a fairy-lit outdoor garden.
+Park yourself on a wooden stump and enjoy the busy atmosphere, or else you’ll find lobster pizzas in numerous, less busy, Isla Holbox restaurants.

 For a taste bud surprise, head to the menu-less El Chapulim for contemporary Mexican cuisine that often features the catch of the day.
 For a pirate vibe by the sea, follow the electronic music to Salma and sip on mezcal.

 Half the fun of Holbox is choosing a new place every night, so simply let your nose lead you to whatever you feel like and however far you want to stretch your budget on food.

 There’s not really a bad time to travel to Isla Holbox.
 On average, the hottest month is August, and the coolest is January, but it never really gets cold.